OctopusDeploy/blog/blog/2021-01/nextjs-on-s3/index.md

 ## What else?

+Did you get stuck anywhere trying to follow along?
+Check out the project's source code on GitHub [here](https://github.com/OctopusSamples/nextjs-blog) and you can also see the deploy project set up in our Octopus Deploy Samples space at https://samples.octopus.app/app#/Spaces-604/projects/nextjs-blog.

 Want to serve your website using an SSL certificate?
 Checkout the [AWS CDN product CloudFront](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-cloudfront-walkthrough.html).

-Do you have a much larger Next.js site that takes too long to generate static assets?
-Next.js also supports serving your app with a [dynamic backend with Node.js](https://nextjs.org/docs/deployment#nodejs-server).
+If you have a much larger Next.js site and it's impractical to generate static assets, Next.js also supports serving your app with a [dynamic backend with Node.js](https://nextjs.org/docs/deployment#nodejs-server).
 See this [great Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-next-js-app-to-app-platform) for setting up that kind of deployment for your Next.js app.

 Thanks for reading, and happy deployments!